srleecode/domain/README.md

 jest-junit is required when the option addJestJunitReporter is true when creating domains.

+The nx console extension is required as all schematics open up in this before they are run.

 To more easily use these schematics install the vscode extension comain shematics: https://marketplace.visualstudio.com/items?itemName=srleecode.domain-schematics

 This extension laucnhes the nx console and adds appropriate default valeus based on the command trigger context.